 When temperatures drop, it’s time for ice experiments!
-Ice science experiments are a fun part of any winter STEM activities that you can do in the classroom or at home.
+Ice science experiments are a fun part of any STEM activities that you can do in the classroom or at home.

 Kids will have a blast with these ice cube experiments and ice melting experiments to learn about science experiments from temperature changes, how frost is formed, to the states of matter of water!

 There is no end to the scientific learning you can do with ice science experiments!

 Don’t Miss: The Ultimate List of STEM Activities for Kids

 20+ Crazy Ice Science Experiments and Tricks to Try

 Try these fun ice science experiments in the winter or any time of the year!